 Lady Gaga will make history as female headliner at Coachella

+In this Feb.
+5, 2017 file photo, Lady Gaga performs during the halftime show of the NFL Super Bowl 51 football game between the Atlanta Falcons and the New England Patriots in Houston.
 Lady Gaga will make history when she performs at the Coachella Valley Music and Arts festival this weekend, marking a decade since a solo woman has been billed as a headliner on the prestigious musical stage.
-Beyonce had been slated to headline the festival in Indio, California, but backed out because she's pregnant with twins.

 |Title